michaeltran/CV-Contour-Drawings/README.md

 ### Download Pretrained Model

-Download the Pretrained model of PhotoSketch from their website.
+Download the Pretrained model of PhotoSketch from their [website](http://www.cs.cmu.edu/~mengtial/proj/sketch/).
 Then place it in `PhotoSketch/Exp/PhotoSketch/Checkpoints/pretrained`.

 ### Create Image Contours

-To generate contours based on original images, edit the command file `scripts/test_pretrained_dogs.cmd` and `scripts/test_pretrained_humans.cmd` (change the dataDir to the location of the PhotoSketch folder).
+To generate contours based on original images, edit the command file `scripts/test_pretrained_dogs_hacked.cmd`, `scripts/test_pretrained_humans_hacked.cmd`, and `scripts/test_pretrained_toaster_hacked.cmd` (change the dataDir to the location of the PhotoSketch folder).

-Then run the scripts from the PhotoSketch root `scripts/test_pretrained_dogs.cmd` and `scripts/test_pretrained_humans.cmd`.
+Then run the scripts from the PhotoSketch root `"scripts/test_pretrained_dogs_hacked.cmd"`, `"scripts/test_pretrained_humans_hacked.cmd"`, `"scripts/test_pretrained_toasters_hacked.cmd"`.
 The results can be found in `PhotoSketch/Exp/Photosketch/Results`.

-Edit and run `"scripts/test_pretrained_dogs_hacked.cmd"` and `"scripts/test_pretrained_humans_hacked.cmd"` just like the steps above to create the contours for the hacked images.

-These generated contours should be manually moved into the `presplit/class` folder for neural network processing.
+These generated contours should be manually moved into the `presplit/[class]` folder for neural network processing.

 ---